Spanish Immersion for Adults in Costa Rica & Ecuador

 – Proximity to the language school

-Certainly, there aren’t a ton of different faith options in town, but you can always find a nice Catholic church in the middle of town with several service times throughout the week, an evangelical church close to the town center center and several other faith worship options in nearby towns.
+Certainly, there aren’t a ton of different faith options in town, but there is a nice Catholic church in the middle of town with several service times throughout the week, an evangelical church close to the town center center and several other faith worship options in nearby towns.

 Yes, you will be able to shower every day.
 There is no guarantee that your shower will have warm water, but you’ll certainly have access to a shower.